Background

 First things first, let's take a look at how these filters work in practice.
 We're going to:

-• Create a firewall rule to prevent DELETE queries that do not have a WHERE clause:
+- Create a firewall rule to prevent

 mysql> select * from managers;